wooorm/trigrams/readme.md

 <!--support end-->

-## Types

-This package is fully typed with [TypeScript][].
-It exports no additional types.

 ## Compatibility

 This package is at least compatible with all maintained versions of Node.js.
-As of now, that is Node.js 14.14+ and 16.0+.
+As of now,
+that is Node.js 14+ and 16+.
 It also works in Deno and modern browsers.

 ## Contribute